Your cart is empty

 Occasional sweating is harmless.
 It is cause for concern if:

-• fever, cough or restlessness occur at the same time,
+• fever, cough or restlessness occur simultaneously,

 1. Keep an eye on the room temperature – 16–18 °C is ideal.

-3. Lightweight clothing – Pajamas and bodysuits made from breathable materials such as cotton or bamboo are better than synthetic fabrics.
+3. Lightweight clothing – pajamas and bodysuits made from breathable materials such as cotton or bamboo are better than synthetic fabrics.

-4. Avoid head coverings – Hats in bed are taboo, as babies lose most of their heat through their heads.
+4. Avoid head coverings – hats in bed are taboo, as babies lose most of their heat through their heads.

 • regular temperature monitoring,

-• Alarm in case of noticeable increase,
+• Alarm in case of a noticeable increase,

 • discreetly and gently attached to the body .